streamlink/streamlink/README.md

     python setup.py install

-Note: If you want to use VLC be aware there is currently a bug in version 2.0.1 that prevents stdin reading from working.
-Use 2.0.0 or a nightly build for now.
+Note: If you want to use VLC be aware there is currently a bug in version 2.0.1/2.0.2 that prevents stdin reading from working.
+The bug has been fixed in version 2.0.3.

 Using